 I attended Maple Leaf Montessori School from junior kindergarten until grade 6.
 I attended Woodbridge College from grades 7 through 12, as at the time of my first attendance Woodbridge College went from grade 7 to OAC, a thirteenth grade of sorts.
 I graduated in the “double cohort” when OAC was phased out of the provincial curriculum, and went straight to York University.
 In 2007, I graduated with an Hons.
 Double Maj.
 Bachelor of Arts in Professional Writing and Social and Political Thought.

 I have been employed as a postal outlet clerk, an arts and crafts store “setup employee” helping to assemble/install shelves in a new location, a martial arts instructor, a painter, and a blog ghostwriter.
-I have worked one season so far at LUSH Fresh Handmade Cosmetics Manufacturing, assembling bath bombs, pouring melts, and applying glitter to things; pressing shampoo and deodorant bars, and moulding their henna hair treatment among other things, and I am still there at the moment.
+I have worked four full seasons across five years so far at LUSH Fresh Handmade Cosmetics Manufacturing, assembling bath bombs, pouring melts, and applying glitter to things; pressing shampoo and deodorant bars, and moulding their henna hair treatment among other things, and I am still there at the moment.
 I have spent the most time as a freelancer, editing SR&ED documents, transcribing technical audio, and taking on side clients from the York University Faculty of Education from time to time.
 Recently, I leveled the freelance work down to an absolute minimum, and somewhere in between all this worked a five month stint at a large Canadian printing company.

 From about 2005 onward, I spent some time documenting alternative music scenes in Toronto, much of which was posted on the now defunct toronto-goth.com.
 I have also written for Morbid Outlook, and I have been the copy editor for Auxiliary Magazine since 2012.
 As a result, I have several dozen event/concert photography albums on my Flickr account.
 I also have some travel photography under my belt, though with a focus on affording Toronto since 2012, there has not been any budget room for long-range travel; if I can hop down to Buffalo on the Greyhound one day for a wedding, that’s pretty good.

 In November 2008 I participated in NaNoWriMo for the first time and found that it gave me the necessary boost to finish a manuscript approaching novel length.
 All the manuscripts I have in the works today originated somewhere between 2008 and today on a given November.
-That also includes projects not yet listed on this site, some that were blown up and rewritten, and one that’s been outright abandoned after the fact, and motley diary/short story collections that were written with the full intention to have it deleted after a winning word count was validated on the NaNoWriMo website.
+That also includes projects not yet listed on this site, some that were blown up and rewritten, one that’s been outright abandoned after the fact, and motley diary/short story collections that were written with the full intention to have it deleted after a winning word count was validated on the NaNoWriMo website.